alljoyn/extras-webdocs/docs/develop/api-guide/controlpanel/cpp.md

 The following steps provide the high-level process to build a Controllee.

 1. Create the base for the AllJoyn application.
 2. Implement the ProperyStore and use this with the AboutService in server mode.
-See the [About API Guide][about-api-guide-linux] for instructions.
+See the [About API Guide][about-api-guide-cpp] for instructions.
 3. Create the code handlers necessary to control the device.
 This includes getters and setters for properties and functions to handle execution of actions.
 4. Create the XML definition of the UI.
 Include calls to the code handlers in the appropriate places.
 5. Use the code generation tool provided in the SDK to generate code from XML.
 6. Initialize the Control Panel Service and the Controllee.
 Send an announcement to broadcast the available controlpanels.

 ## Implementing a Controllee

 ### Initialize the AllJoyn framework

 See the [Building Linux][building-linux] section for instructions to set up the AllJoyn framework.

 #### Create bus attachment